-Social Security is a lifeline for people with disabilities, seniors, and their families.
+Social Security provides a basic living standard for people with disabilities, seniors, and their families.
 Social Security is our most reliable source of disability, life, and retirement insurance.
 Access to private disability and retirement insurance is extremely limited.
 Only about one-third of workers have long-term disability insurance through their employer, traditional pension protections are greatly diminished, and 401(k) plans are unreliable.
 The alternatives, if Social Security benefits were cut or eliminated, are often unthinkable.
 Too often, people talk about making changes to our Social Security system without considering the impact such changes would have on real people.
 It is vital that we strengthen and preserve our nation's Social Security system for all Americans, including people with disabilities and their families.

-Prepared by the CCD Social Security Task Force, June 22, 2016.
+Prepared by the CCD Social Security Task Force, July 13, 2017.